aartikash/musings/_posts/2021-07-13-zzzzzzzzzzzzzzzzzaboutme.md

 For some reason, this is the happiest I have been since the past three years.

-OK, I think Jan'20- Early May'20 also I was very happy.
+OK, I think Jan'20- Early May'20 also I was very happy with some crappy things in the middle but mostly i was happy.

 I am back into learning everything in moderation mode again.